jiachin1995/useful-stuff/README.md

-# useful-stuff
+# Useful-Stuff
 A collection of useful links and scripts that I used throughout my career.

-# Avoiding copyright
+# Avoiding Copyright
 To avoid copyright infringement, I upload only txt files with links to relevant pdfs unless I am sure the PDF is copyright free.